gregoropmann/GregorOpmannOS/README.md

 *A fairly lightweight XFCE4 Archiso OS for most quick liveboot needs.*

+### Security notice

+This live environment automatically logs into XFCE4 as root for convenience.

+This is NOT intended to be a secure multi-user operating system.
+Use responsibly.

 **!
 This OS is intended for temporary live sessions only.
 Do not use it as a secure daily-driver environment. ¡**